showell/elm-py/articles/AboutDict.md

     d99 = (k, v) -> copy of
     d100 = (k, v) -> copy of d99

-And at the end you only have O(N) elements:
+And at the end you would only have O(N) elements:

     (k100, v100) -> (k99, v99) -> ... -> (k2, v2) -> (k1, v1)

-But then your problem is speed.
+But then your problem is still speed.
 If you want to get the 50th element, you have to traverse through 50 key/value pairs before getting to your data.

 The way to solve this is using an indexed data structure.
-That is why Dict uses a binary search tree.
+And, indeed, Dict uses a binary search tree.
 A binary tree allows you to inspect its top node to decide which half of the tree to search for any given key.
 And then you can keep dividing the problem in half, generally making only about